 If you do not have an ACT score, then you will be placed into CCDM 103N.
 If you are unsatisfied with this placement, you can take the residual ACT exam administered at DACC Testing Center 575-528-7294.

 If you are dissatisfied with your initial placement, you may choose to take the Mathematics Placement Examination (MPE) and try to raise your placement.
 You can only take the MPE twice!
 YOU CANNOT LOWER YOUR PLACEMENT.

 Graphing calculators are no longer allowed to be used on the MPE.
 Non-graphing scientific calculators such as the TI-30 are allowed to be used on the MPE.
 We also do not allow the use of an Ipad, smartphones such as Iphones or Droids, or any other wireless devices to be used on the exam.

-If you wish to enroll in Math 191 (the calculus series), you must take the MPE and achieve a qualifying score.
+If you wish to enroll in Math 191 (Calculus I), you must take the MPE and achieve a qualifying score.